Read our frequently asked questions on the agreed new contract deal for junior doctors.

 The pay uplift means that I will see a reduction in take home pay, due to my pension contributions increasing.
 Is the BMA aware of this, and what is being done about it?

-As the pay uplifts for junior doctors across the UK come into effect, backdated to April, some trainees might notice a large pension contribution made this month.
+As the pay uplifts for junior doctors across the UK came into effect in September 2019, backdated to April 2019, some trainees noticed a large pension contribution made that month.
 As you may know we’ve been campaigning for changes to the inflexible NHS pension scheme for some time, for exactly this reason.

 The pension threshold is currently unavoidable in the long term, and this issue of higher contributions has already been faced by London trainees for some time, where the London weighting is also pensionable.
 Once crossed, this threshold won’t need to be crossed again – meaning pay uplifts beyond this won’t cause the same effect – but it is a key reason behind why we continue to lobby for changes to the pensions system.

-Due to the pay uplifts being backdated to April 2019, some trainees are now facing back payment of higher pension contributions.
+Due to the 2019 pay uplifts being backdated to April 2019, some trainees faced back payment of higher pension contributions in September.
 The BMA has argued repeatedly that employers should offer a staggered re-payment method, rather than reclaim all of the arrears in September and has spoken to NHS Employers to ensure trusts know they are able to offer this.
 We recognise that this may not be possible where local payroll cut-off dates have passed, but please contact the BMA if you are being affected by this so we can try to help.

 This issue is an effect of a pension system that the BMA has continued to raise concerns about.
 Higher pension thresholds cannot be avoided in perpetuity without refusing further pay uplifts.
 Due to an agreed 4 year pay deal, the current issue of backdating will not be repeated for any doctors facing this now under the 2016 TCS.
 This highlights the importance of consistently securing effective pay uplifts for doctors, which mitigate the effects of a pension system that requires urgent reform.

-Despite the recent justified bad press about pensions taxation (annual allowance and LTA), coupled with some doctors crossing tiers into higher thresholds, which temporarily reduces take home pay, no junior doctor should ever seriously consider leaving the NHS pension scheme, which remains excellent value for money for juniors.
+Despite justified bad press about pensions taxation (annual allowance and LTA), coupled with some doctors crossing tiers into higher thresholds, which temporarily reduces take home pay, no junior doctor should consider leaving the NHS pension scheme without seeking robust tailored advice from a registered financial professional, as the NHS pension remains excellent value for money for juniors.
 This will continue to be the case at least until pensions tax becomes an issue for more senior consultants and GPs.

 For example, a 28 year old junior now earning £49,036 (and therefore just in the 12.5% tier) will pay £6,129.50 in gross pension contributions.
 For that, you will earn £908.07 in pension; however, that increases by 1.5% above inflation each year, so will be worth £1,645.25 per year by state pension age (likely to be at age 68).
 Your pension will then increase by inflation, so assuming you draw the pension for another 24 years your £6,129.50 contribution will have bought you £39,534 in pension payments (in today's terms).
 This represents far better value for money that anything you would be able to purchase in the open market with your pension contributions if paid as normal salary.